silnrsi/pysilfont/docs/scripts.md

 Two mappings files are required (NAMES and PSNAMES).
 Optionally a second GDL names mapping file, NAMES2 can be supplied.

-The mapping files are csv files of the format "`old name, new name`".
+The mapping files are csv files of the format `"old name,new name"`.
 It logs if any graphite names are in the GDL but not found in the mapping files.

 Example usage: